Organisms: the schistosome blood flukes S. mansoni and S. haematobium

 Sex-biasing gene drives ensure that nearly all offspring are a particular sex – usually male – in order to progressively reduce the reproductive potential of the population.
 They are typically encoded on a sex chromosome and receive a fitness advantage due to shredding the “opposing” sex chromosome during meiosis such that the the driving chromosome is preferentially inherited by offspring.
 In XY animals, a male-biasing drive is a Y-encoded “X-shredder” that acts exclusively in males to shred the X chromosome and consequently ensuring inheritance inheritance.
 Austin Burt's group has encoded the homing endonuclease I-PpoI, which targets a repeated ribosomal RNA gene, on an autosome and shown that the offspring are over 95% male, but they have not yet succeeded in encoding the shredder on the Y chromosome to create a true sex-biasing drive.

 Schistosomes are a ZW rather than XY species, so females are ZW and males ZZ.
 Unlike humans and mice, the Z and W are largely homologous, but there are unique regions of both.
 It is therefore possible to make a female-biasing Z-shredder and a male-biasing W-shredder.
 From a fitness perspective the Z-encoded W-shredder is a superior option because it can also act as a conventional gene drive in ZZ males.
 That is, in ZW females it will shred the W, thereby ensuring that offspring inherit the driving Z chromosome and are consequently male, but will also copy itself from the driving Z to the wild-type Z in heterozygous males.
 It will consequently be even more fit than a comparable X- or Z-shredder.
 Both activities are advantageous and should consequently be evolutionarily stable and even optimized over time, albeit opposed by any unlikely suppressors that might evolve on the W or autosome.
+The greater fitness should result in an increased likelihood of driving the target schistosome to extinction.

 Evolutionary stability of a W-shredder suppression drive in S. mansoni